tayademandar/Pretzel-Blockchain-and-Cryptocurrency/README.md

 # Pretzel-Blockchain-and-Cryptocurrency

 Pretzel is a fully Decentralised Blockchain which runs on multiple nodes.
 It has the ability to mine a block, get rewarded for a  mining a block and add transaction to a block like sending cryptocurrency to a person.
+This Blockchain uses proof of work.

 We can send `GET` requests to the  nodes of the blockchhain to:
 - retrieve information about the chain `(/get_chain)`